JohnnyCurran/CTF-Writeups/README.md

 # Reverse Engineering Crackmes #

-This is where I post my write ups on what and how I solved various crackme's as well as posting the patched binaries
+This is where I post my write ups on I solved various crackme's as well as posting the patched binaries compiled against both macOS and Linux (ubuntu 16.04)